localstack/docs/content/en/user-guide/aws/memorydb/index.md

 MemoryDB is a fully managed, Redis-compatible, in-memory database tailored for workloads demanding ultra-fast, primary database functionality.
 It streamlines the deployment and management of in-memory databases within the AWS cloud environment, acting as a replacement for using a cache in front of a database for improved durability and performance.

-LocalStack's Pro offering contains support for the main MemoryDB APIs surrounding cluster creation, allowing developers to utilize the MemoryDB functionalities in their local development environment.
+LocalStack provides support for the main MemoryDB APIs surrounding cluster creation, allowing developers to utilize the MemoryDB functionalities in their local development environment.
 The supported APIs are available on our [API Coverage Page](https://docs.localstack.cloud/references/coverage/coverage_memorydb/), which provides information on the extent of MemoryDB's integration with LocalStack.

 ## Getting started